scot-taylor-ibm/compare-comply/invoices.md

   - `invoice_dates`: An array of invoice dates.
 An invoice date is the date on which the invoice was issued.
     - `location`: The location of the invoice date as defined by its `begin` and `end` indexes.
     - `text`: The invoice date.
+    - `text_normalized`: The normalized version of the invoice date in `yyyy-mm-dd` format.
     - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
   - `due_dates`: An array of due dates.
 A due date is the date on which a payment for a certain invoice is due.
 It is typically defined in the contract as a certain number of days following the invoice date.
     - `location`: The location of the due date as defined by its `begin` and `end` indexes.
     - `text`: The due date.
+    - `text_normalized`: The normalized version of the due date in `yyyy-mm-dd` format.
     - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
   - `invoice_parts`: An array of invoice parts.
 An invoice part is a unit of goods, services, or both specified in the invoice.
     - `quantity_ordered`: The number of a specified invoice part ordered by the buyer from the supplier.